PennockTech/fingerd/README.md

 The code uses Go Modules, so you can instead clone the git repo and use `go build` inside it, without needing to worry about a `$GOPATH`; this requires Go 1.12 or newer (or Go 1.11 with some env-var enabling).
+Since we're now using stdlib functionality introduced with Go 1.13, to be more resilient to certain classes of future stdlib functionality changes, this should be a non-issue.

 ## Invoking